 You must ship 95% of orders within your stated processing time AND upload a valid tracking number.
 Both parts matter.
 Ship on time without tracking?
 Doesn't count.
 Upload tracking but ship late?
 Doesn't count either.

 - Forgetting to upload tracking for certain carriers or international orders.
-Every shipment needs a tracking number entered in Etsy, not just domestic ones.
+Every shipment needs a tracking number in Etsy — not just domestic ones.

 There's a bonus here too.
-Meeting this shipping metric is exactly what qualifies you for Etsy's Purchase Protection Program.
-If a package with valid tracking gets lost, Etsy refunds the buyer from their own funds, not yours.
+Meeting this shipping metric qualifies you for Etsy's Purchase Protection Program.
+If a package with valid tracking gets lost, Etsy refunds the buyer from their own funds — not yours.
 That alone makes this metric worth hitting.

 Review Rating: 4.8 Stars Average

 Your average review rating over the 3-month period must be 4.8 or higher.
-This was updated from the old "95% five-star reviews" requirement, which is a meaningful change.
+This was updated from the old "95% five-star reviews" requirement — a meaningful change.
 A few 4-star reviews no longer knock you out as long as your average stays high.

-Math check: with 20 reviews in a quarter, you can absorb about four 4-star reviews and still hit 4.8 (assuming the rest are 5-star).
-A single 1-star review, though, requires roughly twelve 5-star reviews to offset.
+Math check: with 20 reviews in a quarter, you can absorb about four 4-star reviews and still hit 4.8.
+But a single 1-star review requires roughly twelve 5-star reviews to offset.
 Low ratings hurt disproportionately.

 The Volume Requirement

 For established shops, 5 orders in 90 days is a low bar.
-If you're struggling to hit that, the Star Seller badge isn't your most pressing concern.
+If you're struggling to hit that, Star Seller isn't your most pressing concern.
 Focus on traffic and conversions first.

 Does the Badge Actually Move the Needle?